 Friday, Jan 24, 7:30PM

-- Godfrey Reggio’s Koyaanisqatsi scored by GoGo Penguin (New York Premiere) (100 mins)
+- Godfrey Reggio’s Koyaanisqatsi scored and performed by GoGo Penguin (100 mins)

 Of this year’s Silent Film/Live Music series, curator John Schaefer remarks, ” … these films, some of them over a century old, are still relevant today.
 This of course is the property of art, to transcend the time in which it was made.
 But it’s also a measure of how the themes in these movies keep recurring through the years.
 Take this year’s program, for example.
 Alexis Cuadrado has chosen films that deal with immigration (Chaplin’s The Immigrant), income inequality (The Land Beyond The Sunset), and gender roles (in two very short films by Alice Guy-Blache, the first female director).
 Vernon Reid became fascinated by the theme of “the other” – a theme that has long manifested itself in horror stories, so he’s chosen the 1910 version of Frankenstein and the remarkable Tod Browning masterpiece The Unknown. … Finally, the UK trio GoGo Penguin has re-scored a contemporary silent film classic, Godfrey Reggio’s Koyaanisqatsi.
 Originally created with composer Philip Glass (whose score is one of his best-known works), Koyaanisqatsi deals with mankind’s questionable stewardship of the earth, and the choices we’ve made with regard to technology.”